Memorable Manitobans: Maxwell Stevenson Inglis (1865-1938)

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

-We thank Sharon Ingalls McLean for additional information used in this profile.
+We thank Sharon Ingalls McLean for additional information used here.

 This page was prepared by Gordon Goldsborough.